tarantool/doc/doc/reference/reference_lua/box_stat.rst

 and the total number of requests since startup, broken down by request type.

-Use ``box.stat.net()`` to see network activity: the number of bytes sent and received, the number of connections, and the number of requests (current, average, and total).
+Use ``box.stat.net()`` to see network activity: the number of bytes sent and received, the number of connections, and the number of active requests (current, average, and total).

 .. _box_introspection-box_stat_vinyl: